SmithWillSuffice/ohanga-pai/content/blog/111_houses_not_for_sale.md

 can have.
 I would say in New Zealand, that is a pretty nice home, better than what I've ever had.

+Private construction firms can compete openly for the public contracts, and all that stuff.
+There's still a market underneath where it needs to be.
+Has to open so political favourtism shenanigans do not ensue.
+(Or, just organize to get decent people into government... but... you know... they'd keep it open and transparent anyway.)

 No permits for McMansions then, unless everyone can get an energy sustainable McMansion.
 But the government can always permit very nice homes, maybe apartment block (let's keep it real), but, you know, apartment block can be